The Twins Almanac for June

 Twins Begin 15-Game Winning Streak

-The Twins were in fifth place in the AL West—5.5 games behind Oakland—when Allan Anderson bested Kevin Appier for a 8-4 win in Kansas City, beginning a team record 15-game winning streak.
+The Twins were in fifth place in the AL West—5.5 games behind Oakland—when Allan Anderson bested Kevin Appier for a 8-4 win in Kansas City on this date in 1991, beginning a team record 15-game winning streak.
 DH Chili Davis hit a pair of two-run homers in the game.

-The Twins had moved into first place—half a game ahead of Oakland—by the end of the streak.
+By the time the streak was over, the Twins had moved into first place—half a game ahead of Oakland.

 June 1, 2005